Taxa Mantis Trailer Tour: NASA Architect Designs Trailer

 How Many Can The Taxa Mantis Sleep?

-If you’re brave enough to sleep on the small top bunk, you can sleep easy knowing there’s a net to catch you.
+If you’re brave enough to sleep on the small top bunk, you can rest easy knowing there’s a net to catch you.

 Key Specs of the Taxa Mantis